SpongeBob SquarePants: Home video

+SpongeBob SquarePants DVD releases are distributed by Paramount Home Entertainment under the Nickelodeon label.

+Anniversaries

 Tenth anniversary

 Nickelodeon began celebrating the series' 10th anniversary on January 18, 2009, with a live cast reading of the episode "SpongeBob vs. The Big One".
 The reading—a first for the series—was held at that year's Sundance Film Festival.
 The episode, which premiered on TV on April 17, 2009, features Johnny Depp as a guest star.
 Other celebratory actions taken by the network included the launching of a new website for the series (spongebob.com) and the introduction of new merchandise.
 A "SpongeBob and water conservation-themed element" was also added to Nickelodeon's pro-social campaign The Big Green Help.
 In an interview, Tom Kenny said, "What I'm most proud of is that kids still really like [SpongeBob SquarePants] and care about it ...
 They eagerly await new episodes.
 People who were young children when it started 10 years ago are still watching it and digging it and think it's funny.
 That's the loving cup for me."

 Three nights before the official anniversary date, an hour-long documentary on the series, Square Roots: The Story of SpongeBob SquarePants, premiered on VH1.
-Critically acclaimed duo Patrick Creadon and Christine O'Malley created the film as a followup to I.O.U.S.A.—a documentary on America's financial situation.
+Critically acclaimed filmmaking duo Patrick Creadon and Christine O'Malley created the film as a followup to I.O.U.S.A.—a documentary on America's contemporary financial situation.
 Creadon remarked, "After spending two years examining the financial health of the United States, Christine and I were ready to tackle something a little more upbeat.
 Telling the SpongeBob story feels like the perfect fit."
-On Friday, July 17, Nickelodeon marked the official anniversary of the series, with a 50-hour television marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
+On July 17, Nickelodeon marked the official anniversary of the series with a 50-hour television marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
 It began with a new episode, "To SquarePants or Not to SquarePants".
 Saturday saw a countdown of the top ten episodes as picked by fans, as well as an airing of The SpongeBob SquarePants Movie.
 The marathon finished on Sunday, with a countdown of episodes picked by celebrities and the premiere of ten new episodes.

 Nickelodeon continued celebrating the anniversary through the rest of the year.
 An eight-episode DVD set featuring To SquarePants or Not to SquarePants was released shortly after the marathon on July 21.
 Next a 2,200 minute, 14-disc DVD set titled The First 100 Episodes was released on September 22.
 Finally, on November 6, an hour-long television film, titled Truth or Square, debuted on Nickelodeon.
 The film is narrated by Ricky Gervais and features live action cameo appearances by: Rosario Dawson, Craig Ferguson, Will Ferrell, Tina Fey, LeBron James, P!nk, Triumph the Insult Comic Dog, and Robin Williams.
 It was released as part of a five-episode DVD set on November 10, 2009.